brenns10/brennan.io/_drafts/whats-an-internet.md

 lives of untold millions of people, and so it can really come as surprise to me when I realize most of them have no clue how it all works!

-Of course, those are the days when I *know* I'm being a tech snob.
+Of course, those are the days when I *know* I'm being an absolute snob.
 After all, the whole world is complicated these days.
-There are a whole lot more things that I don't understand than things I do understand about the world.
-The only reason I know anything about the Internet is because I'm a programmer, and I've even taken classes about the Internet.
+There are plenty more things that I don't understand in the world than things I do.
+The only reason I know anything about the Internet is because I'm a programmer, and I've even taken classes about networking.
 So it's a bit unreasonable to think that people should know anything about how the Internet, even if they use it every day.

-But just because I don't understand everything in the world doesn't mean I don't want to try to learn.
-The world would be a sad place if there was nobody to explain the complex things to those who don't have the technical background in the field.
+But just because I don't understand everything in the world doesn't mean I don't want to know more.
+The world would be a sad place if there was nobody to explain complex things to those who specialize in something different.
 I think that there are plenty of people that would be fascinated with an explanation of how the Internet works, but aren't particularly computer oriented.
 So this post is for all of those people.
 My aim with this article is to summarize the main points of a college networking course in an interesting and understandable way.
 I hope I have some success in doing so!

 ## Networks

 Computer scientists talk about networks a lot.
-Not all of them are "internet" type networks (that is, networks of computers).
+When we talk about the Internet, we think of lots of computers connected together, but networks are actually more general than that.
 A network is really just a nicer name for something computer scientists call a [graph][].
-And that's just a collection of "things" and connections between the "things".
+And that's just a collection of "things" (which are typically called *nodes* or *vertices*) and connections between the "things" (which are typically called *edges* or *arcs*).
 One type of network you're probably familiar with is a "social network".
-(When I say "social network", I don't mean Facebook or Twitter, just the underlying people and their friendships).
-In the case of a social network, the "things" are people, and the connections are friendships.
+When people think of social networks, they usually think about Facebook or some other social website, but a social network can just be people (the nodes) and friendships among them (the edges).
 Another network you're probably familiar with is a road map.
-With roads, the "things" are intersections, and the connections are roads.
+With roads, the nodes are intersections, and the edges are roads.

 Well, the Internet is just another one of those networks.
-The "things" are computers, and the connections are, well, connections.
-They can be anything that allows the two computers to communicate.
-Cables and radio waves are common connections in the Internet.
+The nodes are computers, and the edges are direct connections between them, like a cord or a wireless connection.

 In a social network, information can spread from person to person through friendships.
 Rumors, jokes, and stories are common examples of this.
 On the